philrz/super/CONTRIBUTING.md

 # Contributing

-Thank you for contributing to `zed`!
+Thank you for contributing to SuperDB!

 Per common practice, please [open an issue](https://github.com/brimdata/super/issues) before sending a pull request.
 If you think your ideas might benefit from some refinement via Q&A, come talk to us on [Slack](https://www.brimdata.io/join-slack/) as well.

-`zed` is early in its life cycle and will be expanding quickly.
+SuperDB is early in its life cycle and will be expanding quickly.
 Please star and/or watch the repo so you can follow and track our progress.

 In particular, we will be adding many more operators and aggregate functions.